 Sharpe Ratio = (12% – 2%) / 15% = 10% / 15% = 66.7% (rounded)

-While the Sharpe ratio measures the risk premium of the portfolio over the portfolio risk, or its standard deviation, Treynor's ratio, popularized by Jack L. Treynor, compares the portfolio risk premium to the systematic risk of the portfolio as measured by its beta.
+While the Sharpe ratio measures the risk premium of the portfolio over the portfolio risk, or its standard deviation, Treynor's ratio, popularized by Jack L. Treynor, compares the portfolio risk premium to the systemic risk of the portfolio as measured by its beta.

 |Treynor Ratio||=||Total Portfolio Return – Risk-Free Rate|

 Note that since the beta of the general market is defined to be 1, the Treynor Ratio of the market equals its return minus the risk-free rate.
 The Treynor ratio measures the return per unit risk: it is higher with either higher portfolio returns or lower portfolio betas.

 Example: Calculating the Treynor Ratio

 Case 1: If a portfolio has a return of 12% and a beta of 1.4, and if the risk-free rate is 2%, then what is its Treynor ratio?